MBFBioscience/nmf-schema/docs/source/NMF.rst

       <value>ExampleText</value>
     </text>

-*Figure 39 The <text> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 39 The <text> element, child elements, attributes, and values as they apear in the data file.
 The <point> coordinates represent the location of the center of the text box.
 Note that the diameter (d) of the <text> <point> is always set to “0.00”.*

 +-------------+--------------------------+--------------------------+